-Robert Jackisch, Postdoc, Technical University Berlin – Geoinformation in Environmental Planning Lab, is a geoscientist with an emphasis on remote sensing, geology, geoecology, and enthusiastic for drone-based research.
+Dr. Robert Jackisch, Postdoc, Technical University Berlin – Geoinformation in Environmental Planning Lab, is a geoscientist with an emphasis on remote sensing, geology, geoecology, and enthusiastic for drone-based research.
 He completed his PhD in winter 2022 at the TU Bergakademie Freiberg in collaboration with the Helmholtz Institute Freiberg.
 There, Robert worked with UAVs, spectral imaging, and magnetometers to develop integration workflows for UAV-based magnetics and hyperspectral methods for mineral exploration and geologic mapping since 2016.
 He applied UAV-based monitoring for environmental problems and, together with the Alfred Wegener Institute, led the 2021 UAV campaign in Eastern Siberia to investigate wildfire impacts on the boreal forest using LiDAR and multispectral sensors.

 Presentation Title: Drone-based multi-sensor data integration in mineral exploration, mining legacy and environmental monitoring